Why Bees are Important to You

 Biodiversity Benefits

 One of the benefits of beekeeping is an increase in plant diversity in your area.
-Having more bees available to pollinate plants results in a wider variety of plants and seeds.
+Having more bees available to pollinate plants (wild and tended gardens) results in a wider variety of plants and seeds.

-This improves the nutrition of all connected life forms and make more nesting sites available for other insects, birds etc. While many native plants are wind pollinated, some do benefit from insect pollination.
+This improves the nutrition of all connected life forms and makes more nesting sites available for other insects, birds etc.

 Bees as Environmental Indicators

 Researchers confirm a sharp decline in many pollinator species in recent years.
-When an ecosystem is experiencing problems due to pollution, lack of habitat or other problems, a decline in pollinators is one of the first signs of trouble.
+When an ecosystem is experiencing problems due to pollution, lack of good bee habitats or other problems, a decline in pollinators is one of the first signs of trouble.

 Products Derived from Bees

-Even the early colonists understood the importance of bees.
+Even the early colonists understood the importance of honey bees.
 They brought German Black Honey Bees to the New World on ships.
+That had to be a difficult journey.

-Bees were such an important part of their lives that they would often tell the bees of major life events such as deaths, marriages etc.
+Bees were so important to their lives that they would often tell the bees of major life events such as deaths, marriages etc a charming tradition.

 - bee pollen